ScottLogic/blog/_posts/2025-01-08-algebraic-data-types-with-java.md

     };
 ~~~

+### Haskell
-- **Haskell**: Haskell a functional language elegantly expresses ADTs with its data keyword.
+Haskell a functional language elegantly expresses ADTs with its data keyword.
 Haskell's type system is specifically designed to support the creation and manipulation of ADTs.

 ~~~ haskell
   data Shape = Circle Float | Rectangle Float Float